 So here’s a huge brain dump of everything we tell people when they ask us about planning their first trip to Japan…

 Japan’s trains are a cut above anywhere else in the world.
 No one in Japan has ever been reduced to tears by the words ‘rail replacement bus service.’
 Because of this, they’ve become quite a cult thing to obsess over and Japan is an absolute goldmine of brilliant and hilarious train-based stuff.
-We knew we’d have to write up our top five things to do in Japan for railfans, and we’ve not even scratched the surface yet.
+I knew I’d have to write up my top things to do in Japan for railfans, and I’ve not even scratched the surface yet.

 Watching sumo in Tokyo was not on our ‘must-do’ list of things for our first trip to Japan back in 2015.
 We didn’t really know anything about it and it seemed a bit weird and didn’t interest us.
 But we did it anyway and LOVED it.
 For our second trip, in January this year, we knew we wanted to go again.
 And after that, we seem to have become actual sumo fans.
 Who’d have thought it?